Spring primary not needed for local races in Viroqua, Westby and Coon Valley

 Viroqua City Council

-Incumbents David Tryggestad Ward 1, Todd Spaeth Ward 5, John Thompson Ward 7 and Steve Willis Ward 9 are all running unopposed.
+Incumbents David Tryggestad of Ward 1, Todd Spaeth of Ward 5, John Thompson of Ward 7 and Steve Willis of Ward 9 are all running unopposed.
 Todd Kirking filed paperwork for Ward 3.
-Incumbent Joe Ahler, Ward 3, filed a Declaration of Noncandidacy.
+Incumbent Joe Ahler, Ward 3, filed a declaration of noncandidacy.

 People are also reading…